p1atdev/sd-danbooru-tags-upsampler/README.md

 ## Upsates

+- 2024/2/29: v0.2.0 has been released.
+New features; generation options, variety level and range ban tags.
 - 2024/2/25: v0.1.1 has been released.
 Handling of seeds, escaping processing of brackets and many bugs are fixed.
 - 2024/2/23: First version v0.1.0 has been released.